BinayaS/ComS-336-Collision-Detection-Demo/README.md

 # ComS-336-Final-Project

-A simple 3D endless runner game made using Three.js
+A project to demonstrate basic AABB collision detection in 3D using three.js